+This Offering Circular amends and restates, and supersedes, the Offering Circular dated 2 February 2018 prepared in connection with the Programme (as defined below).
 Under the Credit Enhanced Bonds Issuance Programme described in this Offering Circular (the "Programme"), China Eastern Airlines Corporation Limited (the "Issuer"), subject to compliance with all relevant laws, regulation and directives may issue bonds (the "Bonds") denominated in Japanese yen from time to time.
 The Bonds will constitute direct, unsecured, unconditional and unsubordinated obligations of the Issuer.

-Each series of Bonds (each a "Series") will be issued in one of the following forms: (i) "Guaranteed Bonds", which will have the benefit of a guarantee (the "Guarantee") provided by Sumitomo Mitsui Banking Corporation acting through its Hong Kong Branch (the "Guarantor") as to the principal and certain payments of interest under the Bonds, (ii) "ICBC LC Bonds", which will have the benefit of a standby letter of credit issued by Industrial and Commercial Bank of China Limited acting through its Shanghai Municipal Branch ("ICBC Shanghai") or (iii) "BOC LC Bonds", which will have the benefit of a standby letter of credit issued by Bank of China Limited acting through its TokyoBranch ("BOC Tokyo"; and together with ICBC Shanghai, the "LC Banks").
-ICBC LC Bonds and BOC LC Bonds are referred to in this Offering Circular as a "LC Bonds".
+Each series of Bonds (each a "Series") will be issued in one of the following forms: (i) "Guaranteed Bonds", which will have the benefit of a guarantee (the "Guarantee") provided by Sumitomo Mitsui Banking Corporation acting through its Hong Kong Branch (the "Guarantor") as to the principal and certain payments of interest under the Bonds, (ii) "ICBC LC Bonds", which will have the benefit of a standby letter of credit issued by Industrial and Commercial Bank of China Limited acting through its Shanghai Municipal Branch ("ICBC Shanghai") or (iii) "BOC LC Bonds", which will have the benefit of a standby letter of credit issued by Bank of China Limited acting through its Tokyo Branch ("BOC Tokyo"; and together with ICBC Shanghai, the "LC Banks").
+ICBC LC Bonds and BOC LC Bonds are referred to in this Offering Circular as "LC Bonds".
 Each standby letter of credit provided in respect of a Series of Bonds provided by ICBC Shanghai or BOC Tokyo is referred to in this Offering Circular as a "Standby Letter of Credit".

-The Issuer undertakes that it will (i) within 15 Registration Business Days (as defined in the terms and conditions of the Bonds (the "Conditions", and any reference to a particularly numbered Condition shall be construed accordingly)) after the Issue Date of any Series, register or file or cause to be registered or filed with State Administration of Foreign Exchange of the PRC or its local counterparts("SAFE") the Bonds pursuant to the Administrative Measures for Foreign Debt Registration and its operating guidelines, effective as of 13 May 2013 (the "Foreign Debt Registration"), (ii) use its best endeavours to complete the Foreign Debt Registration and obtain a registration record from SAFE on or before the day falling 100 Registration Business Days after the relevant Issue Date, (iii) if applicable, as soon as possible upon being required or requested to do so by any relevant governmental authority, file or cause to be filed with SAFE the Bonds pursuant to the Circular of the People's Bank of China on Implementing Overall Macro Prudential Management System for Nationwide Cross-border Financing (中國人民銀行關於實施全口徑跨境融資宏觀審慎管理有關事宜的通知) (the "Cross Border Financing Circular") and (iv) comply with all applicable PRC laws and regulations in relation to the Foreign Debt Registration.
-For consequences of non-registration, see "Risk Factors - Risks Relating to the Bonds - Any failure to complete the relevant filings under the NDRC Circular within the prescribed time fame following the completion of the issue of the Bonds may have adverse consequences for the Issuer and/or the investors of the Bonds".
+The Issuer undertakes that it will (i) within 15 Registration Business Days (as defined in the terms and conditions of the Bonds (the "Conditions", and any reference to a particularly numbered Condition shall be construed accordingly)) after the Issue Date of any Series, register or file or cause to be registered or filed with State Administration of Foreign Exchange of the PRC or its local counterparts ("SAFE") the Bonds pursuant to the Administrative Measures for Foreign Debt Registration and its operating guidelines, effective as of 13 May 2013 (the "Foreign Debt Registration"), (ii) use its best endeavours to complete the Foreign Debt Registration and obtain a registration record from SAFE on or before the day falling 100 Registration Business Days after the relevant Issue Date, (iii) if applicable, as soon as possible upon being required or requested to do so by any relevant governmental authority, file or cause to be filed with SAFE the Bonds pursuant to the Circular of the People's Bank of China on Implementing Overall Macro Prudential Management System for Nationwide Cross-border Financing (中國人民銀行關於實施全口徑跨境融資宏觀審慎管理有關事宜的通知) (the "Cross Border Financing Circular") and (iv) comply with all applicable PRC laws and regulations in relation to the Foreign Debt Registration.
+For consequences of non-registration, see "Risk Factors - Risks Relating to the Bonds - Any failure to complete the relevant filings under the NDRC Circular within the prescribed time frame following the completion of the issue of the Bonds any have adverse consequences for the Issuer and/or the investors of the Bonds.".